A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Conclusions

 \section{Conclusions}

-Memory is becoming the key component for foundation agents operating in long-horizon, context-exploded, and user-dependent environments.
-In this survey, we unify the design along three dimensions, including memory substrates (internal and external), cognitive mechanisms (sensory, working, episodic, semantic, and procedural), and memory subjects (user- and agent-centric), and analyze how memory is operated under single- and multi-agent systems, as well as how it is increasingly shaped by prompting-, fine-tuning-, and RL-based learning policies.
-In addition, we also summarize the metrics and benchmarks used to assess foundation agent performance, and categorize current works into representative application domains.
-To foster future memory research, we list out six key challenges to collectively point to a reliable, scalable, self-evolving, and trustworthy memory infrastructures for real-world human-agent memory system design.
+Memory is becoming the key component for foundation agents operating in long-horizon, context-exploding, and user-dependent environments such as agentic coding, deep research, and computer use.
+In this survey, we unify the design along three dimensions, including memory substrates (internal and external), cognitive mechanisms (sensory, working, episodic, semantic, and procedural), and memory subjects (user-centric personalization and agent-centric experience), and analyze how memory is operated under single- and multi-agent systems, as well as how it is increasingly shaped by prompting-, fine-tuning-, and reinforcement-learning-based evolution and optimization policies.
+In addition, we summarize the metrics and benchmarks used to assess foundation agent performance, and categorize current works into representative application domains.
+Throughout, memory shifts from passive storage toward the substrate of agent self-evolution, and we close with six key challenges pointing to a reliable, scalable, and trustworthy memory infrastructure.